USI-Projects-Collection/FinalProject-Robotics/src/orbit_tower/README.md

 - On a second terminal run:
 cd <path_to_root_of_the_package>
-ros2 launch assignment2 ep_tof.launch name:=/rm0
+ros2 launch orbit_tower ep_tof.launch name:=/rm0

 - On a third terminal run:
 cd <path_to_root_of_the_package>
-ros2 launch assignment2 standard.launch name:=/rm0
+ros2 launch orbit_tower standard.launch name:=/rm0

 - Link to the video: https://drive.google.com/file/d/1-l6Upyxq00uQgIKbRyeGvhQN9l0uFtkn/view?usp=drive_link